Treasures of Persia & the Caucasus

 Located on a peninsula washed by the Caspian Sea, Baku has a history of more than two thousand years.
 Having carefully preserved the cultural treasures that have been accumulated over centuries, Baku entered the 21st century as one of the most modern and beautiful cities in the world.
 Today we set out on foot and explore the Old City.

-Early this morning we transfer to the airport for our flight to Dubai.
+This morning is at leisure to further explore Baku.
+Later we transfer to the airport for our flight to Dubai.

 In Dubai we connect with our chosen flight to Australia.